Samih-codes/Beginner_Python_Projects/Rock_Paper_Scissors/README.md

 ---

 # Concepts Learned
-- Random Module
+- Utilizing the random module
-- Understanding the Offset and Appending Items to Lists
+- Working with offsets and appending items to lists
-- Index Errors and Working with Nested Lists
+- Handling index errors and nested lists